kerouac018502/Canadian-tax-calculator/README.md

 ![Figure 1: CalculateTaxes](Documentation/MediaPreview.png?raw=True "Figure 1: CalculateTaxes")

-This project was last tested on March 1st, 2022 and continues to be fully functional.
+This project was last tested on April 13th, 2022 and continues to be fully functional.

 ![Figure 2: Run the CalculateTaxes Python Macro](Documentation/ToolMenuMacros.png?raw=True "Figure 2: Run the CalculateTaxes Python Macro")